Arron-dong/LSRE-Mingda-Chen/Seminars/Seminarnotes.md

       4. Still continuously evolving based on world situation

 Bad: Nothing bad for scaled agile framework, but there are less description about what is scaled agile, in my opinion, scaled agile means that there are several agile teams need to work together.
 And to be honest, there is still some different opinion for what is the better or best method for scaled agile.
 As I know, for example, Scrum of Scrums(SoS), Large Scale Scrum(LeSS) and other the Scaled Agile Framwork(SAFe).
+Difference：

+      1. SoS and LeSS only rely on Scrum, so it's good for some team that want to use Scrum in larger scale, but SAFe is based on Agile, think agile in a overall viewpoint.
+Transform the small agile team into large organization environment.It adapt different method(Scrum, Kanban and so on) for different team.
+      2. SoS is good for small organization, LeSS and SAFe are suitable for larger one.
+      3. SoS just define the least level structure, LeSS think about the portfolio level and SAFe think about the all company levels.
+      4. SoS and LeSS are suitable for low cost implementation team, and SAFe is suiatble for high one.
+We need to choose the way by identify the current situation of company.

 ———————————————————————————————————————————————————————